dhis2/dhis2-docs/src/developer/web-api/metadata.md

 To order the result based on a specific property:

     /api/indicators.json?order=shortName:desc

+To order the result based on created datetime property first (descending order) and then by name property (ascending order):

+    /api/indicators.json?order=created:desc,name:asc

 You can find an object based on its ID across all object types through the *identifiableObjects* resource: